Adaptive Bayesian density estimation in sup-norm: Discussion

 \section{Discussion}

-\subsection{The master theorem of Bayesian nonparametrics}
+\paragraph*{The master theorem of Bayesian nonparametrics}

 The current state-of-the-art method in calculating posterior contraction rates is the master theorem developed by \citet{ghosal-ghosh-vaart-2000-conver,ghosal2007,shen2001rates}.
-This theorem relies on two main ingredients: \begin{itemize} \item The existence of tests for the hypotheses $H_0 : \logdens = \logdens_0$ against $H_1 : \logdens \in \Set{\Theta \given \|\logdens - \logdens_0\|_{\infty} > M \minimaxrate}$, with Type I and Type II error decreasing as $\exp\{- Kn \minimaxrate^2\}$; and, \item The prior puts enough mass on certain Kullback-Leibler neighborhoods of $\pmes_0$. \end{itemize} In the context of $L^{\infty}$-contraction, it is known that the master theorem yields suboptimal contraction rates \citep{gine2011rates,hoffmann2015adaptive,yoo2017adaptive}.
-The issue is discussed thoroughly in \citep{hoffmann2015adaptive,yoo2017adaptive}: no test has enough power to obtain the optimal rate of contraction in $L^{\infty}$.
-In particular, the Type II error as to decay polynomially in $n$, unless we deteriorate the rate.
+This theorem relies on two main ingredients: \begin{itemize} \item The existence of tests for the hypothesis $H_0 : \L' = \L$ against the alternative $H_1 : \|\L' - \L\|_{\infty} > M\minimaxrate$, with Type I and Type II errors decreasing as $\exp\{- Kn \minimaxrate^2\}$; \item The prior puts enough mass on certain Kullback-Leibler neighborhoods of $\L$. \end{itemize} In the context of $\LP{\infty}$ contraction, it is known that the master theorem yields suboptimal contraction rates \citep{gine2011rates,hoffmann2015adaptive,yoo2017adaptive}.
+The issue is discussed thoroughly in \citep{hoffmann2015adaptive,yoo2017adaptive}: no test has enough power to obtain the optimal rate of contraction in $\LP{\infty}$.
+In particular, the Type II error has to decay polynomially in $n$, unless we deteriorate the rate.
 It is known that not all the alternative $H_1$ has to be tested -- only a suitable sieve -- but this does not help either to get optimal rates, the root of the problem being deeper.